Oak Knoll Winery: History

 The winery was established in 1970 by Marjorie and Ron Vuylsteke south of Hillsboro on what was formerly a dairy farm.
 The couple first started making wine in their garage, after they had a bumper crop of blackberries.
 At the time, Ron was an electrical engineer.
 As they became more successful in making wine, they started their business with financial backing from a silent partner.

 It was the first winery in Washington County.
 In its early years, the winery used repurposed Coca-Cola drums for storing the wine during the fermentation process.
 The first batch consisted of 4,000 gallons of blackberry fruit wine.
 The winery's first Pinot noir was produced in 1973.
 Chardonnay and Riesling were introduced in 1975 and Pinot gris was first produced in 1990.

 Oak Knoll was the first winery in Washington County to open a tasting room.
 By 1986, the winery was the second-largest by volume sold in Oregon, but slipped to third by 1988.
 The Washington Post named the winery's Pinot noir some of the best Pinot noir from the United States in 1986.
 Oak Knoll produced other fruit wines, such as loganberry, and in 1998, its Oak Knoll raspberry "Frambrosia" was named one of the world's best dessert wines in USA Today.
 In 2005, the Vuylstekes sold part of the winery to their sons Tom and John.
 In 2006, the winery was the largest in Washington County with 30,000 cases produced each year.

 Business

 Oak Knoll uses grapes from within the Willamette Valley AVA to produce its wines.
-The winery is a family-run enterprise with Greg Lint serving as president.
+The winery is a family-run enterprise with Greg Lint serving as president until his death in September 2022.
 As of 2007, it had annual revenues of $7.5 million, selling varieties including Chardonnay, Pinot noir, Niagara, and Pinot gris under its own label as well as under the Twilight Blush, Eruption, and Frambrosia labels.
 The winery is the official wine sponsor of the Portland Rose Festival.